cbuerger92/cbuerger92/readme.md

 ## Welcome to my Github Profile 👋

-My name is Christina.
-After completing two apprenticeships in design, I spent over 7 years working in various advertising agencies.
-I first focused on designing user-friendly websites and apps, honing my skills in digital design.
-Later, in a different agency, I transitioned into the social media space, where I advised clients on their social media strategies and managed their online presence.
-My responsibilities included concept development, executing design ideas, and overseeing product shoots from preparation to completion.
+My name is Christina, and I have a deep passion for design and technology.
+My journey began with training as a media designer, which laid the foundation for my career.
+Over the past seven years, I worked in various advertising agencies, where I honed my skills and gained valuable experience.
+I was involved in developing and visually realizing numerous digital products.

-Now, I have decided to take on a new challenge and further my career by training as a software developer.
+Now, I’m excited to embrace a new challenge: training as a software developer at [neuefische GmbH](https://www.neuefische.de/).
+This next step will allow me to merge my creative abilities with the technical expertise of web development.

 ## Top Tools ✨